 |Marks & Spencer at Wenceslas Square in Prague is the UK retailer's largest department store in the Czech Republic.
 It covers 2,500m2 spread over several floors.|

 Marks & Spencer is a leading retailer of clothing, homeware, beauty products and food.
 The stores are growing in popularity in the Czech Republic, where it is perceived as a fairly high-class brand.

-Marks & Spencer at Wenceslas Square attracts many Czechs, but tourists and expats make up a sizeable proportion of visitors, seeking out the famous M&S clothing lines, notably in the lingerie section.
+The shop attracts many Czechs, but tourists and expats make up a sizeable proportion of visitors who seek out the famous M&S clothing lines, such as the lingerie section.

 The other Marks & Spencer in Prague's city centre is located within the Palladium Shopping Centre at Republic Square.

 Weekend visitors to Prague staying in apartments and hotels on Wenceslas Square should find all the last minute items they need in either Marks & Spencer or at Desirred Department Store and Albert Supermarket located across the square.